Master of Science in Leadership

-Students must select and complete one of the following 18 credit-hour concentrations.
+Students must select and complete one of the following concentrations.

 Human Resources Leadership Concentration (18 credits)

-This Human Resources Leadership concentration has been developed in response to and anticipation of the needs of the marketplace.
-The Master of Science in Leadership program has demonstrated its effectiveness and proven its value through its ongoing success as a viable academic program.
+- This Human Resources Leadership concentration has been developed in response to and anticipation of the needs in the marketplace.
+The MSL program has demonstrated its effectiveness and proven its value through its ongoing success as a viable academic program.
 The Human Resources Leadership concentration helps meet a global need to broaden the scope of skills needed to better address the strategic and operational management of human capital in an increasingly complex world.
-If people are an organization's greatest asset, then so too is complimentary recognition that a higher level of education and expertise is needed to maximize the utilization of this asset.
+If people are an organization’s greatest asset, than so too is complimentary recognition that a higher level of education and expertise is needed to maximize the utilization of this asset.

-The Master of Science in Leadership degree from Norwich University gives students a solid foundation in leadership through the completion of coursework and the IRP.
+- The MSL degree from Norwich University gives students a solid foundation in Leadership through the completion of coursework and the IRP.
 The Human Resources Leadership concentration is a natural and more focused extension of that offering that prepares graduates to be a strong strategic business partner.